saebyulpark/Mel2word/README.md

 ### Mel2Word Representation

-Convert your MIDI melodies into Mel2Word representations.
+Convert MIDI melodies into Mel2Word representations.

 ### Mel2Word Dictionaries

 Tokenization requires a dictionary.
-You can either use pre-generated dictionaries or create your own based on your dataset.
+Choose between pre-generated dictionaries or create a custom one based on your dataset.

 ### Tokenization

-Tokenize your melody with the Pre-train or generated dictionary.
+Tokenize your melody with the pre-trained or generated dictionary.

 ## Environmental Setup

-To run the Mel2Word implementation, ensure that you have the following dependencies installed:
+Ensure the following dependencies are installed to run Mel2Word:

 - **PrettyMIDI:** A Python library for handling MIDI files.
 Install it using `pip install pretty_midi`.
-- **Google Drive Mounting:** If you're using Google Colab, mount your Google Drive to access files seamlessly.
-Follow the steps provided in the Colab notebook.
+- **Google Drive Mounting:** If using Google Colab, mount your Google Drive for file access.
+Follow the provided steps in the Colab notebook.

 ## Contact

-For inquiries, issues, or collaborative research opportunities, contact us at saebyul_park@kaist.ac.kr.
+For inquiries, issues, or collaboration opportunities, reach out to saebyul_park@kaist.ac.kr.

 ---